 Show Summary

-Later in the show, award-winning journalist and urban critic Roberta Gratz joins the show.
-Roberta is the President of the Center for the Living City in New York and a former colleague of Jane Jacobs.
+Award-winning journalist and urban critic Roberta Gratz also joins the conversation.
+As President of the Center for the Living City in New York and a former colleague of Jane Jacobs, Roberta offers unique insights into Jacobs’ legacy and the ongoing impact of her ideas on cities today.

 About our Guests: